buvis/docs/src/catalogue/sonarr.md

 ## Description

-Smart PVR for newsgroup and bittorrent users
+Smart PVR for newsgroup and bittorrent users.

 ## k8 at home search